-The ascent of Ama Dablam via the South West Ridge is one of the most beautiful climbs in the Himalaya.
-What Ama Dablam, at 6812 meters, lacks in height is compensated by technical challenges.
+The ascent of the mighty Mount Ama Dablam via the South West Ridge is one of the most beautiful climbs in the Himalaya.
+What Ama Dablam, at 6812 meters, lacks in height is compensated by it's technical challenges.
 Perhaps the trickiest part of the climb is a 15 meter vertical section, referred to as the 'Yellow Tower', just below Camp II which requires use of the jumar and a foot loop.

 Ama means mother and Dablam means jewel.
 Ama Dablam is beautifully adorned by two ridges of snow joined by a hanging glacier that looks like the jewel, just as the traditional necklace worn by Sherpa women with a pendant hanging from it.
 Not only is the mountain itself magnificent, from the summit of Ama Dablam, there are stunning views of Everest as well as Nuptse, Baruntse and Pumari, Lhotse Shar, Makalu and Cho Oyu.